 When transfer case oil should be changed?

-How often should transfer case fluid be replaced?
+How often should transfer case fluid be changed?
 A lot depends on the use of the vehicle.
-For example, the maintenance schedule for the 2017 Toyota RAV4 recommends replacing transfer case oil every 15,000 miles if the vehicle is operated in special operating conditions.
+For example, the maintenance schedule for the 2017 Toyota RAV4 recommends changing transfer case oil every 15,000 miles if the vehicle is operated in special operating conditions.

 For the 2017 F150 pickup truck, Ford recommends changing transfer case fluid every 150,000 miles for normal driving conditions and every 60,000 miles when towing a trailer, operating in dusty or sandy conditions or off-roading.

 What if you only do normal city and highway driving and your maintenance schedule doesn't mention transfer case fluid change for normal conditions?
-Can a transfer case last a lifetime without fluid change?
-Unfortunately, it's rather a wishful thinking than a reality.
-Any mechanical device with moving and rotating parts is subject to wear.
-In addition, in many cars, a transfer case is located close to hot exhaust components, which causes the fluid to deteriorate sooner.
-See this photo
+Can a transfer case last the lifetime of the vehicle without changing the fluid?
+The simple answer is no. Any mechanical device with moving or rotating parts wears out.
+The products of wear mix with oil, which causes the gears and other components to wear even faster.

 of an inside of a failed power transfer unit at 105,000 miles.

-You can find details in the "Specifications" section of your owner's manual.A transfer case fluid change costs form $120 to $250 in the repair shop.
+You can find the details in the "Specifications" section of your owner's manual.A transfer case fluid change costs form $75 to $160 in a repair shop.